LA Taco Stand Owners Get Into Physical Fight With Police, Health Inspectors

-LOS ANGELES (CBSLA) – An intense physical altercation happened Sunday between owners of a taco stand, police, and inspectors with the Los Angeles Health Department.
+LOS ANGELES (CBSLA) – An intense physical altercation happened Sunday between owners of a taco stand, police, and inspectors with the Los Angeles County Public Health Department.

 The incident was caught on camera.
 In the video, El Monte police officers speak to both owners of Los Palomos taco stand, husband and wife, Fermin Martinez and Sylvia Aguilar.